-Editor's message: Certain categories of worker, for example part-time workers, agency workers and posted workers, have different employment rights, of which employers need to be aware.
+Editor's message: Certain categories of worker, for example part-time workers, agency workers and posted workers, have different employment rights, of which your organisation needs to be aware.

-Employers should keep track of the different types of worker in their organisation, to ensure that they are treated in accordance with the law.
-Employers should also take care to update the status of workers over the course of their time with an organisation, including issuing a new contract or updated terms and conditions of employment where appropriate.
+You should keep track of the different types of worker in your organisation to ensure that they are treated in accordance with the law.
+You should also take care to update the status of workers over the course of their time with your organisation, including issuing a new contract or updated terms and conditions of employment where appropriate.

 Posted workers (workers who for a limited period of up to one year carry out their work in another EU member state) are entitled to terms and conditions at least equal to those guaranteed to workers in the member state they have gone to work in.
 The Posted Workers (Enforcement of Employment Rights) Regulations 2016, which came into effect in June 2016, aim to improve the enforcement and implementation of the 1996 Posted Workers Directive.

 Qian Mou, employment law editor

 A tribunal has found that a CitySprint bicycle courier should be classed as a worker, rather than self employed.

 We discuss the key legislative developments affecting employers in 2017, including: gender pay gap reporting; the apprenticeship levy; public-sector exit payments and changes to statutory rates.

 Updated to reflect the announcement that the tax advantages linked to shares awarded under employee-shareholder agreements will be abolished for arrangements entered into on or after 1 December 2016.